Getting a new dog is a wonderful and exciting experience, but it’s important to properly prepare your household for your future pooch.

 - Where will the dog sleep?
 Some kids may advocate for having the dog sleep in their room.
 Decide how you feel about this beforehand and whether or not you’ll allow it.

 - How will the family respect the dog’s need for personal space?
 Kids have a habit of not always respecting a dog’s personal boundaries.
 In some cases, this can result in a frustrated dog who avoids your kids.
 In worst-case scenarios, it can result in your child being bitten by a dog.
-Make sure you teach your kids some basic dog body language and set some ground rules – for example, no one is allowed to go cuddle with the dog when she’s in her crate or on her bed.
+Make sure you teach your kids how to safely interact with dogs, as well as cover some basic dog body language.
+We’d suggest setting some ground rules – for example, no one is allowed to go cuddle with the dog when she’s in her crate or on her bed.
 Everyone deserves to have their personal space respected, including dogs!

 Check out this sample dog contract to get some ideas!